altaga/Mercurium-Instant-Messenger/README.md

 Welcome to MIM.

 ###  Mercurium is an instant messenger built on the Solana blockchain and integrated into the Serum UI.
-The Dapp is fully on-chain, and allows for Token transfer.
+The Dapp is fully on-chain, and allows for SOL transfer.

 This is our submission for the Convergence Hackathon 2022.